A Sportsman's Sketches: Critical response and legacy

+Turgenev's plastic musical flowing prose was but one of the reasons that brought him immediate fame, for at least as much interest was contributed by the special subject of these stories.
+They were all written about serfs and not only present a detailed psychological study, but go even further to idealize these serfs as superior in their human quality to their heartless masters.

 Other world writers also admired Turgenev's style.
 Sherwood Anderson was particularly influenced by Turgenev's literature.
 He considered A Sportsman's Sketches to be a paradigm for his own short stories.

 More recently, Turgenev has been criticized for his somewhat idealized characterization of muzhiks.
 Turgenev's muzhiks have been compared to other noble savages in 19th-century fiction (such as American Indians in works by J. F. Cooper).